mariannazhang/PowerPoint-auto-coding/readme.md

 # About this code
 The purpose of this code is to automatically code responses from running children live using PowerPoint stimuli.
 This code was written for PowerPoint on Windows in Dec 2020, but should work for PowerPoint on Mac with minor changes (filepath directory).
 I'm not sure if there's anything like this for Keynote.

+The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials) for use by researchers sharing their screens on Zoom.

 ## How this code works
 This code works by creating a **scripting dictionary** called **`data`**, which contains *pairs* of keys and values:
 1. **`keys`**: column/measure names (e.g. "condition", "measure1", "measure2")